Celebrity support for social enterprise

 Many celebrities lend their name (and fame) to social causes.
 You’re probably familiar with Brad Pitt and Angelina Jolie’s support for humanitarian relief in conflict and disaster zones, or famous benefit concerts such as Live Aid in the 1980s.
 When celebrities link up with particular social enterprises, they can garner support not just for a cause but for particular solutions that are more innovative and more sustainable than past efforts in that area.

 Some celebrities have even founded their own social enterprises.
 In the UK, comedian Russell Brand started Trew Era Cafe in 2015 to showcase and support the local products of the New Era Estate.
-You can check out the full story behind this community coffee shop here.

 In Colombia, actress Paola Turbay supports the development of talent in the circus arts through the organisation Circo para todos.
 In fact, this celebrity drew her inspiration from her own role as a judge on ‘Colombia’s Got Talent’.